 Electric blanket season is upon us!
-With the nights getting darker and the mornings cooler, it's time to up the cosiness in your bedroom.
+With dark nights getting darker and cool mornings, it's time to up the cosiness in your bedroom.
 What, you don't have one?
-Well, let us tell you, they are life-changing!
+Well, let us tell you – they are life-changing!

-A great alternative to having your heating on all night, they’re extremely cost-effective, with many costing as little as 1p per night.
-Plus, with all the subtle fitted sheet and glamorous faux fur designs on the market these days, they have definitely shed their old fashioned skin.
+With the increase in energy and fuel prices, it's a great alternative to having your heating on all night, they’re extremely cost-effective, with many costing as little as 1p per night, or 30p a month.
+Plus, with all the subtle fitted sheets and glamorous faux fur designs on the market these days, they have definitely shed their old-fashioned skin.

 Our best electric blanket comes in the form of the Dreamland Fleece Easy Fit Heated Electric Underblanket, a sumptuously fleecy fitted sheet meets mattress protector, which covers a double bed in cosy warmth from top to bottom.